 About the author

-Kirby Lee Davis is an award-winning journalist, photographer, and graphic designer... or at least he was, until his office closed and he decided to focus on his books.
+Kirby Lee Davis is an award-winning journalist, photographer, and graphic designer... or at least he was, for more than 30 years, until his longtime newspaper office closed in 2015.
+That spurred Davis to focus on his books.

-God's Furry Angels and its companion book, A Year in the Lives of God's Furry Angels, were his first published novels.
-Both feature his prose and photos.
-He's often called The Road to Renewal his To Kill a Mockingbird... only he knows what that means.
-Publication of The Prophet and the Dove marks the launch of The Jonah Cycle, the first novel series he wrote in his professional career.
-Unrolling that should occupy his waking hours for the next few years... unless he gets pulled into another God's Furry Angels annual or a musical.
+God's Furry Angels and its companion book, A Year in the Lives of God's Furry Angels, became his first published novels.
+Released in 2018 under the Fashan Books brand (well, technically the ebook for GFA came out in late 2017, but that’s another subject), both feature his prose and photos.
+Davis often compares his next novel, The Road to Renewal, to To Kill a Mockingbird... ask him why when you have a moment.
+His fourth release, The Prophet and the Dove, launched The Jonah Cycle, the first novel series of his professional career.
+Unrolling that sequence – and a promised update to The Spawn of Fashan roleplaying game platform – should occupy his waking hours for the next few years, unless Davis gets pulled into another God's Furry Angels annual or a musical.
 Stay tuned.